zephyrproject-rtos/zephyr/doc/hardware/arch/arm_cortex_m.rst

 Fixed MPU regions defined in devicetree
 ---------------------------------------

-The user can define memory regions to be allocated and created in the linker script using nodes with the :dtcompatible:`zephyr,memory-region` devicetree compatible.
-When the property ``zephyr,memory-region-mpu`` is present in such a node, a new MPU region will be allocated and programmed during system boot.
+When the property ``zephyr,memory-attr`` is present in a memory node, a new MPU region will be allocated and programmed during system boot.
+When used with the :dtcompatible:`zephyr,memory-region` devicetree compatible, it will result in a linker section being generated associated to that MPU region.

-The property ``zephyr,memory-region-mpu`` is a string carrying the attributes for the MPU region.
+The property ``zephyr,memory-attr`` is a string carrying the attributes for the MPU region.
 It is converted to a C token for use defining the attributes of the MPU region.